Known issues

 Select availability

-TDX virtual servers are supported in Washington DC (us-east) region only
+TDX virtual servers are supported in Washington DC (us-east) and Frankfurt (eu-de) regions only

 Issue: All confidential computing profiles support both Intel® Software Guard Extensions (SGX) and Intel® Trusted Domain Extensions (TDX).
 When you use the API to list instance profiles, such as with GET /instance/profiles or GET /instance/profiles/{name}, the response indicates that all confidential computing profiles support SGX and TDX.
-However, TDX is currently available in the Washington DC (us-east) and Frankfurt (eu-de) regions only.
-If
+However, TDX is available in the Washington DC (us-east) and Frankfurt (eu-de) regions only.
+If you want

-instance with TDX in any other region, including Dallas (us-south).
+with TDX in any other region, including Dallas (us-south).

 s390x profiles don't include 'values' property